How much does a lottery bond cost in North Carolina?

 - file and submit payment of all applicable taxes to the state on time, excluding items under formal appeal

 - undergo and pass background investigations, including criminal background review, tax filing status review and financial credit review

 - not reside in the same household as a member of the Commission, the Director or any other employee of the Commission

-For complete licensing information, visit the Important Links section of this page.
+For complete licensing information, visit the Additional Resources section of this page.

 Ready to get started?